-The creation of multiple versions of a questionnaire is possible and highly recommended, since it is one of the major untapped advantages of the 1KA application (The most frequent survey creation mistakes >> ).
+Several different versions of the questionnaire are possible and highly recommended, as this is one of the main untapped potentials of the 1KA tool (basic recommendations).

 Different versions of the questionnaire can be produced in two ways.
 It depends on whether the data from the different versions of the questionnaire should be collected separately or together in a single database.

 1. Data from different versions of the questionnaire in one database

 The different versions of the questionnaire are created within a single survey and separated by the use of IF statements (conditions).
 The use of conditions is only available for users of the 2KA and 3KA packages for individuals, and for users of the business packages for groups.
 For each version of the questionnaire, we create a new condition (we insert all the questions for one particular version into this condition), where we select 'Random groups' as the variable, and then we specify 'Number of groups' (e.g. 2 if we want to have 2 groups), and then we specify which group gets this version or this part of the questionnaire (e.g. 1 and 2).

 The condition operates based on the respondent's sequence number (recnum) using integer division by module and remainder, so each respondent gets only one version of the questionnaire.
 For more details, see the manual Creating sub-samples: half of the respondents gets one question, while the other half a different question.